 Even the words ‘sympathy card’ seemed ill-chosen to me.
 People who are grieving want compassion, understanding and empathy.
 I don’t think they’re really looking for sympathy.

-After my mother’s death four years ago, naturally my family received a fair number of sympathy cards.
+After my mother’s death from metastatic breast cancer, my family received a fair number of sympathy cards.
 Much to my surprise, I discovered looking at them and reading the words, especially the hand-written words, was very comforting.
 It really helped to know others acknowledged my loss, empathized with it and even shared in the loss with me.

 One of the simplest things you can do for someone who is grieving is to send them a card or hand-written note.
 Don’t worry about searching for and sending the perfect card with the perfect message.
 It doesn’t exist anyway.